Published at: 2025-10-30

 1. Compliance Settings Configuration

-By default, this feature is disabled.
-Enterprise administrators can choose to enable it.
+By default this capability is turned off; enterprise administrators can enable it.

 picture coming soon: